Transmission line: The four terminal model

-High-frequency transmission lines can be defined as those designed to carry electromagnetic waves whose wavelengths are shorter than or comparable to the length of the line.
-Under these conditions, the approximations useful for calculations at lower frequencies are no longer accurate.
-This often occurs with radio, microwave and optical signals, metal mesh optical filters, and with the signals found in high-speed digital circuits.
+Propagation delay is often specified in units of nanoseconds per metre.
+While propagation delay usually depends on the frequency of the signal, transmission lines are typically operated over frequency ranges where the propagation delay is approximately constant.

 Telegrapher's equations

 The telegrapher's equations (or just telegraph equations) are a pair of linear differential equations which describe the voltage ($V$) and current ($I$) on an electrical transmission line with distance and time.
 They were developed by Oliver Heaviside who created the transmission line model, and are based on Maxwell's equations.

 The transmission line model is an example of the distributed-element model.
 It represents the transmission line as an infinite series of two-port elementary components, each representing an infinitesimally short segment of the transmission line: